smellslikeml/ActionAI/CONTRIBUTING.md

 - A quick summary and/or background
 - Steps to reproduce
   - Be specific!
   - Give sample code if you can.
-[My stackoverflow question](http://stackoverflow.com/q/12488905/180626) includes sample code that *anyone* with a base R setup can run to reproduce what I was seeing
 - What you expected would happen
 - What actually happens
 - Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)

-## Use a Consistent Coding Style
-* 4 spaces for indentation or tabs
-* You can try running `pylint script.py` for style unification

 ## License
 By contributing, you agree that your contributions will be licensed under its MIT License.